-2.5 Requirements for Conditional or Unacceptable MVR Status
+2.5 Requirements for Conditional or High Risk or Unacceptable MVR Status The following management actions are required for current university drivers who have a Conditional motor vehicle record:

-- a.
-The following management actions are required for current university drivers who have a Conditional motor vehicle record: - 1.
-Upon determining that a university driver has a conditional MVR, RM&S will provide written notification to the driver's supervisor and the Department Head, with instructions and the expected duration of conditional status, assuming no additional moving violations are received. - 2.
-The driver's supervisor must obtain written authorization from their Department Head to allow the driver to continue driving on university business while their MVR is in conditional status.
+- 1. Upon determining that a university driver has a conditional MVR, RMS will provide written notification to the driver's supervisor and the Department Head, with instructions and the expected duration of conditional status, assuming no additional moving violations are received. - 2.
+The driver's supervisor must obtain written documentation of any limitations placed on driver by their Department Head for driving on university business while their MVR is in conditional status.
+The supervisor must also ensure completion of the Defensive Driver course annually. - 3.
+Conditional MVR drivers must complete the Defensive Driving course provided by RMS annually. - 4.
+Failure to maintain an acceptable or conditional driving record may result in the driver's department taking action up to and including suspension or revocation of university driving privileges and/or termination of employment.

-- 3. Conditional MVR drivers must complete defensive driving instruction as provided by RM&S. - 4.
-While in conditional status, the MVR will be reviewed every 90 days to monitor if additional moving violations have occurred. - 5.
-Failure to maintain an acceptable or conditional driving record may result in the driver's department taking action up to and including suspension or revocation of university driving privileges and/or termination of employment. - b.
-The following management actions are required for current university drivers who have an Unacceptable motor vehicle record: - 1.
-Upon determining that a university driver has an unacceptable MVR, RM&S will provide written notification to the driver's supervisor and Department Head with instructions and the expected duration of unacceptable MVR status, assuming no additional moving violations are received. - 2.
+The following management actions are required for current university drivers who have a High Risk or Unacceptable motor vehicle record:

+- 1. Upon determining that a university driver has a high risk MVR, RMS will provide written notification to the driver's supervisor and Department Head with instructions and the expected duration of unacceptable MVR status, assuming no additional moving violations are received. - 2.
 The driver must be advised in writing by either the supervisor or Department Head that the driver is prohibited from driving any vehicle on university business until the driver receives written notification from their supervisor that their driving status has returned to either conditional or acceptable status.
-Drivers who transition from unacceptable to conditional status require written authorization to drive as described in paragraph 2.5.a. above. - 3.
-A current MVR review must be conducted by RM&S prior to reinstatement of driving privileges. - Failure to maintain an acceptable or conditional driving record may result in the driver's department taking action up to and including suspension or revocation of university driving privileges and/or termination of employment. - c.
-The following management actions are required for job applicants who have either Conditional or Unacceptable MVR: - 1.
-Human Resources will evaluate the MVR of job applicants as part of regular pre-hire background screening, and will advise hiring departments and RM&S of a job applicant's MVR status. - 2.
+Drivers who transition from unacceptable to conditional status require written authorization to drive from their Department Head. - 3.
+If the Department Head wishes to Petition for a special exemption from the Chief Risk Officer, it must be made in writing justifying why the exemption is needed and what limitations are being placed on the driver.
+If an exemption is issued, any and all limitations and expectations will be explained in writing to the driver including understanding that if limitations and expectations are not met, driving privileges will be immediately suspended. - 4.
+A current MVR review must be conducted by RMS prior to re-instatement of driving privileges. - 5.
+Failure to maintain an acceptable or conditional driving record may result in the driver's department taking action up to and including suspension or revocation of university driving privileges and/or termination of employment.

+The following management actions are required for job applicants who have either Conditional High Risk or Unacceptable MVR:

+- 1. Human Resources will evaluate the MVR of job applicants as part of regular pre-hire background screening and will advise hiring departments and RMS of a job applicant's MVR status. - 2.
 The hiring department is responsible for evaluating the essential functions of the job and determining whether to proceed with the hiring of the applicant. - 3.
 If an applicant is hired with either a conditional or unacceptable MVR, then the requirements outlined above in paragraphs 2.5 a. and b. are immediately applicable upon hiring.